microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/01-Introduction-to-GitHub/README.md

 This learning module dives into the fundamental aspects of GitHub, a premier AI-powered developer platform that facilitates collaborative software development.
 Aimed at new developers, GitHub novices, and students, the module provides a hands-on experience within a GitHub repository, offering a comprehensive overview of essential features.

-People use GitHub everyday to build some of the most advanced technologies in the world.
+People use GitHub everyday to build some of the most advanced technologies on the planet.
 Whether you’re visualizing data or building a new game, there’s a whole community and set of tools on GitHub that can help you do it even better.

 </header>